jmvsevilleja/nextjs-nestjs-mongodb/sample-data/import-instructions.md

 The sample data includes:
 - 4 Parent Categories (Hair & Head Accessories, Eyewear, Makeup & Face Art, Facial Jewelry)
-- 32 Categories covering all subcategories you specified
+- 32 Child Categories covering all subcategories you specified
 - 15 Sample Products with realistic data and Pexels image URLs

+## Schema Changes
+The new simplified schema uses a single `Category` collection with:
+- `isParent: boolean` - indicates if this is a parent category
+- `parentId: ObjectId` - references the parent category (null for parent categories)

+This eliminates the need for a separate `ParentCategory` collection and simplifies the data structure.